idelchi/godyl/docs/configuration/defaults.md

 Godyl uses a default configuration to provide sensible defaults for all tools.
 This can be overridden by providing your own `defaults.yml` file.

+Furthermore, many values can be overridden as described in the [Configuration](configuration/configuration) section.

 ## Default Configuration File

 The default configuration is embedded in the Godyl binary and looks like this: